What Is a technology roadmap?

 Training

-Whenever rolling out a new technology system, a training period must take place to ensure that personnel is adopting the new system efficiently.
-In fact, your technology/IT roadmap should always account for training time, as training includes the guidance needed for internal teams to adopt and support a new system.
-Training can apply to new systems being onboarded or updates on existing systems.
+Whenever you roll out a new technology system, you need to include a training period to ensure that personnel adopt the new system efficiently.
+In fact, your technology roadmap should always account for training time, as training includes the guidance needed for internal teams to adopt and support a new system.
+Training can apply to onboarding new systems or updates on existing systems.

 Risk factors